-- 3.6 Under the default lifestyle arrangement, a member's assets are automatically invested in line with a pre-determined strategy that invests in a diversified pool of growth assets before gradually switching into money market instruments as the member approaches retirement.
+Under the default lifestyle arrangement, a member's assets are automatically invested in line with a pre-determined strategy that initially invests in equity assets until a member is 20 years from their target retirement age, and then gradually switches to a more diversified pool of growth assets.
+Over the final ten years before target retirement age a portion of a member's investments is gradually switched into money market instruments.
 The Trustee recognises that this lifestyle design may not be suitable for all members, but believes that it will provide a useful tool for those who feel unable or simply forget to amend their investment strategy as they approach their target retirement age.

 - 3.7 In addition, two alternative lifestyles are available to those members who like the lifestyle concept, but want to target different outcomes at retirement.
-The "New Drawdown" lifestyle is available for members who seek income drawdown at retirement whilst the "New Annuity" lifestyle has been developed for those members who wish to purchase an annuity at retirement.

-- 3.8 The legacy "Cash Lifestyle", which was previously the default for new joiners, remains a default arrangement for members who have not chosen to switch to the new option.

-- 3.9 In September 2021 M&G Investments announced the closure of the M&G Pooled Property Pensions Fund, which has been available to Plan members as a self-select fund option.
+The Cash Lifestyle (2021) is available for members who wish to target lump sum withdrawal at retirement whilst the Annuity Lifestyle (2021) has been developed for those members who wish to purchase an annuity at retirement. - 3.8 The legacy Drawdown Lifestyle (pre-2021) is classified as a default, as some members who had been invested in the Cash Lifestyle (pre-2021) have been automatically switched to it.
+The Cash Lifestyle (2021), and the legacy Cash Lifestyle (pre-2021), which were both previously defaults for new joiners, also remain default arrangements for members who were not automatically switched to the Drawdown Lifestyle (2021) or the Drawdown Lifestyle (pre-2021). - 3.9 In September 2021 M&G Investments announced the closure of the M&G Pooled Property Pensions Fund, which has been available to Plan members as a self-select fund option.
 M&G will pay out redemptions from the fund over a period of time, as they sell down assets in the fund.

-- As part of this fund closure, no further payments can be made into the fund.
-Having taken advice from its investment consultants, the Trustee has redirected ongoing contributions for active members to the Sky Cash fund (unless a member has chosen any alternative fund(s)).
+As part of this fund closure, no further payments can be made into the fund.
+Having taken advice from its investment consultants, the Trustee has re-directed ongoing contributions for active members to the Sky Cash fund (unless a member has chosen any alternative fund(s)).
 Redemption proceeds from M&G will also be re-invested into the Sky Cash Fund, unless a member chooses any alternative fund(s).
 Whilst other funds could have been considered, there is no "like for like" alternative and the Trustee believes using the Cash Fund is in the best interests of members as it represents the most prudent approach and is suitable as a default arrangement in these circumstances.

-- 3.10 As part of the transfer of the Plan's investments to the LGIM investment platform, in July 2023, some changes were made to funds used, and to their objectives, which has resulted in a number of the white-labelled funds being classified as default arrangements.
+- 3.10 As part of the transfer of the Plan's investments to the LGIM investment platform, in July 2023, some changes were made to funds used, and to their objecives, which has resulted in a number of the white-labelled funds being classified as default arrangements.
 These are:

-- Sky Sustainable Passive Global Equity Fund
+- o Sky Sustainable Passive Global Equity Fund

-- Sky Sustainable Multi-Asset Fund
+- o Sky Sustainable Multi-Asset Fund

-- Sky Passive 50:50 Global Equity Fund
+- o Sky Passive 50:50 Global Equity Fund

-- Sky Passive UK Equity Fund
+- o Sky Passive UK Equity Fund

-- Sky Active Global Equity Fund
+- o Sky Active Global Equity Fund

-- Sky Fixed Interest Bonds Fund
+- o Sky Fixed Interest Bonds Fund

-- Sky Index Linked Bonds Fund
+- o Sky Index Linked Bonds Fund